sanand0/til/til.md

   - [Milkman](https://milkman.dev/) – A desktop open‑source workbench for managing API requests.
 - 02 Feb 2025.
 Here is the summary of [DuckCon #6](https://www.youtube.com/watch?v=Sb9DFclZRpg) on 31 Jan 2025 in Amsterdam.
 I copied the transcript from [YouTubeTranscript](https://youtubetranscript.com/) and passed it through Gemini 2.0 Flash Exp with the system prompt: "Summarize this transcript from the DuckDB conference without missing any points.
 Cover every point mentioned.
 A lot of spelling errors that sound like DuckDB are likely to be DuckDB".
   - Introduction & Welcome:
-    - **Duckon #6:** This is the 6th DuckDB conference, held in their hometown.
-The first Duckon was online due to the pandemic.
+    - **DuckCon #6:** This is the 6th DuckDB conference, held in their hometown.
+The first DuckCon was online due to the pandemic.
-    - **Live Streaming:** This is the first time Duckon is being live-streamed, chosen to accommodate global time zones (especially China and the US).
+    - **Live Streaming:** This is the first time DuckCon is being live-streamed, chosen to accommodate global time zones (especially China and the US).
-    - **Global Reach:** The live stream is intended to reach users in areas where in-person Duckons are unlikely.
+    - **Global Reach:** The live stream is intended to reach users in areas where in-person DuckCons are unlikely.
     - **Q&A:** Slido (qa.duckdb.org) will be used for Q&A, with upvoting to prioritize questions.
     - **Sponsors:** Thanks to gold sponsor monday.com and silver sponsors Real and Crunchy Data.
-    - **Duckon Purpose:** Duckon is a place for users to connect, share experiences, and provide feedback to the DuckDB team.
+    - **DuckCon Purpose:** DuckCon is a place for users to connect, share experiences, and provide feedback to the DuckDB team.
     - **Inspiration:** The team is inspired by the community's use of DuckDB and how far the project has come.
     - **Mission Statement:** DuckDB aims to make large datasets less intimidating and more accessible, moving away from fear of data to confidence in handling it.
     - **Motivation:** The project was born from seeing people struggle with data that didn't fit in Excel and the lack of user-friendly tools.